shackspace/btclock-set/README.md

 The pin parameter is only needed if the clock is not paired yet.

 ## Dependencies
-You need to have following tools installed: *bluez, rfcomm, stty*
+You need to have following tools installed: *bluez, bt-agent, rfcomm, stty*